arez/arez/README.md

   - react() => tracker()
   - Consider making active methods into verbs @Tracked => @Track

+* Figure out  way not to deploy poms with gwt classifier artifacts

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.